sts10/common_word_list_maker/readme.markdown

-# Google Books Ngram Word List Builder
+# Common Word List Maker

 This program scrapes most commonly used words from Google Books Ngram data in order to create a word list of commonly used words.
 It scrapes 2012 Google Books Ngram data from this website: [https://storage.googleapis.com/books/ngrams/books/datasetsv3.html](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).